suyiinang/website/content/posts/projects/makeover1/dataviz1.md

 ---

+Making over a chart from the Singapore Labour Force (2019) report.

+---

+*This was written as part of the requirements for the Data Analytics Lab module for [MITB](https://scis.smu.edu.sg/master-it-business).*

 For my first DataViz makeover, I have used data from the [Ministry of Manpower of Singapore](https://stats.mom.gov.sg/Pages/Labour-Force-In-Singapore-2019.aspx), which analyses Singapore’s labour force to understand shifts in the labour market to facilitate better decision making.

 ## 1) The original visualisation